Teradata/StackiUp/README.md

 ### Uses (aka, why?)

 __Kicking the tires__.
 Stacki-as-open-source is fairly new, so many people don't yet know what you can do with it.
-StackUp gives you a chance to play with Stacki from the convenience of your (admittedly somewhat beefy) laptop.
+StackiUp gives you a chance to play with Stacki from the convenience of your (admittedly somewhat beefy) laptop.

 __Automation of testing__.
-With StackUp, a configuration management tool such as Ansible, and a little bit of scripting, you should be able to test infrastructure changes.
+With StackiUp, a configuration management tool such as Ansible, and a little bit of scripting, you should be able to test infrastructure changes.
 Internally, Stacki developers should be able to pair the above with a Continuous Integration tool to help speed up some of our pre-release integration tests, which means more Stacki for you, Dear Reader.

 __Ease of development__.
 Obviously helpful more for developers, but the ability to skip the install saves time.
 Vagrant also provides several time-saving features.
 It runs VMs in headless mode by default.
 It uses SSH keys for logging into the VM, forwards ports, and shares folders between host and VM.
 These features can be easily extended in the Vagrantfile, for example if you need an additional port forwarded, or other shared folders.